 5.3.1.
 Lyse cells obtained in step 5.1.9 in buffer A1 by sonication and freeze-thaw process.

 5.3.2.
 Measure protein concentrations and normalize protein amounts among different IP samples.
-Remove 5% of the sample from each tube to run as 5% Input sample in SDS page.
+Remove 5% of the sample from each tube to run as 5% Input sample in SDS-PAGE.

 NOTE: The 5% Input sample can be frozen in liquid nitrogen and stocked at -80 °C if it is not loaded within a day.